-March - April 2016 Develop RFP and select consultant
+October 2015 – March 2016 Develop RFP and select consultant

-May-June Develop preliminary designs and draft design report (due June 30th)
+April-December Develop preliminary designs and design report

-June-October Develop final designs and final design report (due October 15th)

-October-June 2017 Apply for and obtain all necessary permits for project implementation in 2017.
+June 2016 - June 2017 Apply for all necessary permits for project implementation in 2017.
+Permit applications will be submitted after preliminary designs are complete.

 Explain how you determined your cost estimates.
 Please attach a detailed budget for completing the scope of work.
 Include anticipated costs for labor, land acquisition, consultant fees and tasks, construction contracts, materials, and other relevant costs as appropriate.